Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Background

-Recent research suggests that the BiOC hub has been highly effective in reducing infant removals and improving health outcomes (Kildea et al 2021).
+Recent research suggests that the BiOC has been highly effective in reducing infant removals and improving health outcomes (Kildea et al 2021).

 In 2023, IUIH identified the need to integrate another protective service for BiOC Jajumbora’s pregnant women and their families at-risk or already involved with the Department of Child Safety: timely, First Nations-led legal support and advocacy.